 Patient characteristics recorded at the initial CPET session included: age, sex, height, weight, and benign or malignant diagnosis (TNM stage if malignant).
 Resting flow–volume loops were used to derive forced expiratory volume over 1 s and forced vital capacity.
 Ventilation and gas exchange variables derived from CPET included O2, ventilatory equivalents for oxygen and carbon dioxide (E/O2 andE/CO2 respectively) and oxygen pulse (O2/heart rate), all measured at estimated lactate threshold (L) and at peak exercise21.
 TheO2 at L (anaerobic threshold, also sometimes referred to as the lactate threshold, ventilatory threshold, gas exchange threshold or lactic acidosis threshold) characterizes the upper limit of exercise intensity that can be accomplished almost wholly aerobically.
 The term O2 at L was used here.
 L was estimated conventionally (breakpoint in the CO2–O2 relationship22, with increases in E/ O2 and partial pressure of end-tidal oxygen but no increase in E/CO2 or decrease in partial pressure of end-tidal carbon dioxide23.
 O2peak was averaged over the last 30 s of exercise.
 CPET results were reported by experienced assessors, all with more than 5 years’ experience.

-In-hospital surgical morbidity was recorded prospectively at day 5 after surgery by medical and nursing staff using the nine domains listed in the PostOperative Morbidity Survey (POMS)24; the Dindo classification25 (highest grade for the most serious sustained in-hospital morbidity) and 30-day mortality were also recorded.
+In-hospital surgical morbidity was recorded prospectively at day 5 after surgery by medical and nursing staff using the nine domains listed in the PostOperative Morbidity Survey (POMS)24; the Dindo classification25 (highest grade for the most serious sustained morbidity during the whole in-hospital stay) and 30-day mortality were also recorded.
 Postoperative in-hospital morbidity was defined as a POMS score of at least 1 or Dindo grade of I or higher.
 Patients who had been discharged by postoperative day 5 were presumed to have a POMS score of 0.
 Duration of hospital stay was also recorded and all patients were followed up to 1 year for mortality.

 The primary variables of interest were O2 at L (ml per kg per min) and O2peak (ml per kg per min).
 Exploratory variables included O2 pulse at L (ml/beat) and E/CO2 at L. The primary aim was to establish the relationship between postoperative morbidity (present or absent when in hospital, assessed by POMS or Dindo classification) and O2 at L and O2peak.
 A secondary aim was to explore the multivariable relationship between patient demographics, CPET variables and postoperative in-hospital morbidity.